chainstack/docs/docs/api/solana/getbalance.md

 # getBalance

-Solana API method that returns the balance of the account of the provided Public key.
+Solana API method that returns the balance of the account of the provided public key.

 **Parameters:**